 Composite and Fiber-Based Products Segment.
-Revenues at the Composite and Fiber-based Products segment increased to \$5.8 million in the first quarter of 2003 from \$2.8 million in 2002, as a result of an increase of \$3.4 million in sales of our composite building products due to higher demand resulting from our winter-buy discount program, increased marketing efforts, and expansion of our distribution channels.
-This increase was slightly offset by a decrease in revenues from our fiber-based granular products of \$0.3 million in the first quarter of 2003 compared with the first quarter of 2002.
+Revenues at the Composite and Fiber-based Products segment increased to \$5.1 million in the second quarter of 2003 from \$4.5 million in 2002, as a result of an increase of \$1.2 million in sales of our composite building products due to higher demand resulting from our increased marketing efforts and expansion of our distribution channels.
+This increase was slightly offset by a decrease in revenues from our fiber-based granular products of \$0.6 million in the second quarter of 2003 compared with the second quarter of 2002 primarily due to a decrease in sales of our granules for home lawn and garden use to a large customer.